Cerebras/csl-examples/examples/histogram-torus/README.rst

 On even-numbered PEs 'c3' and 'c4' alternate to pass data west to east.

 The first and last PEs on each route are special:
-- PE 0 always recieves on c4 and sends on c1, switching directions.
+- PE 0 always receives on c4 and sends on c1, switching directions.
 - The last PE also switches directions, but the colors it uses depends on how many PEs there are in the ring.